-I believe that for women to feel good about our pregnancies and birth experiences, we should be prepared, well-informed, and making sure we have the right kind of support.
-Although there is a lot about the labor and birthing process that we cannot predict or control, we can empower ourselves by choosing baby and mother-friendly care providers and hospitals/birth centers, knowing our options, being involved and supported in the decision-making process, and trusting in our ability to birth, which will enable us to become confident and nurturing mothers.
+I believe for women to feel good about our births, we need to own our births by being prepared, well-informed, and making sure we have the right kind of support.
+Although there is much about the labor and birthing process that we cannot predict or control, we can empower ourselves by choosing baby and mother-friendly care providers and hospitals/birth centers, knowing our options, being an active part of the decision-making process, and trusting in our ability to birth–all which will enable us to become more confident and nurturing mothers.

 Whether it is an obstetrician or midwife that practices in a hospital, birth center or home, it is imperative that mama-to-be feels safe and trusts her care provider.
 This is one of the most important decisions you will make.
-Your care provider will ultimately make all final decisions about both mother and baby’s health and safety.
+Your care provider will ultimately make all final decisions about you and your baby’s health and safety.
 Routine visits should not be rushed and there should be plenty of time to ask questions, discuss options and communicate preferences.
 Mother-to-be should be treated with care, kindness and respect and encouraged in her ability to birth and mother.
 Check out this great post written by the creator of BellyBelly 11 Questions to Ask Before Choosing an Obstetrician.
 For home births, there are specific questions that are important when interviewing midwives, such as how many clients they take a month, if they work with an assistant midwife, what their transfer rate is and how it is handled if two people are in labor at the same time.

 Place of Birth

-The location and environment of the birth will greatly impact how a woman feels in labor.
+The location and environment of the birth greatly impacts how a woman feels and copes in labor.
 The most common options are at a hospital, birth center or at home.
 Hospitals and birth centers vary in policies and protocols so it is important to take a tour, meet the staff and bring a list of questions.
-For hospital births, questions might be about the labor and birthing environment, routine newborn care, if the hospital is part of the Baby Friendly Hospital Initiative, what their intervention rates are, who is allowed in the operating room if a surgical birth becomes necessary, etc. One option is not necessarily better than the other.
-Women birth best where they feel safest and most at ease.
+For hospital births, questions might be about the labor and birthing environment, routine newborn care, if the hospital is part of the Baby Friendly Hospital Initiative, what their intervention rates are, who is allowed in the operating room if a surgical birth becomes necessary, etc. One option is not better than the other.
+Women birth best where they feel safest and most at comfortable.

 There is a tremendous amount of information available about birth.
 While it is important to do research, read books and hire a good birth team, it does not replace a good childbirth education class, preferably taught by a trained childbirth educator in a private setting (opposed to a hospital).
 My husband and I really looked forward to our weekly class and viewed it as a fun, interactive and social experience.
 We fully utilized that time that was set aside to ask questions, discuss our concerns and reflect.
 We learned a lot about ourselves and each other and bonded with other expecting mothers and partners.
-Although childbirth classes cover breastfeeding basics, attending a prenatal breastfeeding class can help you better prepare for and understand how breastfeeding works which will get you off to the best start possible.
+Although childbirth classes cover breastfeeding basics, attending a prenatal breastfeeding class can help you better prepare for and understand how breastfeeding works on a deeper level which will get you off to the best start possible.
 To learn more about my breastfeeding classes and consultations, please click here.

-Nourishment is important not only physically but also spiritually and emotionally.
-Pregnant women need to enjoy this sacred time in their lives and surround themselves with goodness, calm and beauty.
-I loved taking outdoor walks during my pregnancy, listening to soothing music, immersing in the mikveh or ocean, preparing wholesome and nutritious meals, getting non-toxic pedicures, prenatal massages and chiropractic care, and spending time with uplifting friends and family.
-Some women enjoy prenatal yoga, dance and other activities.
+Nourishment is important not only nutritionally, but also physically, spiritually and emotionally.
+Pregnant women should enjoy this sacred time in their lives and surround themselves with goodness, calm and beauty.
+I personally enjoyed taking outdoor walks, listening to soothing music, journaling, immersing in the mikveh or ocean, preparing wholesome meals, taking relaxing baths, getting non-toxic pedicures, prenatal massages, acupuncture, and spending time with uplifting friends and family.
+Some women enjoy prenatal yoga, meditation, dance and other activities.
 Whatever it is, make time to nourish your mind, body and soul.
-One thing also worth mentioning is that people love to share tips and advice with a pregnant woman and although some information may be useful, expecting mamas should try to avoid negative stories and disengage from negative thoughts, conversations and behaviors in general.
+One thing also worth mentioning is that even well-intentioned folks love to share stories and advice with pregnant women.
+Although some information may be useful, expecting mamas should avoid negative stories, media, and disengage from negative thoughts, conversations and behaviors in general.
 A wonderful book is Sacred Pregnancy: A Loving Guide and Journal for Expectant Moms by Anni Daulter.
 It was written to help the pregnant woman journey within herself to prepare for the birth of her baby.

 Confidence in Birthing

 Women have been birthing babies for thousands of years.
 Physically, we can do it.
 The majority of childbirth lies in our mental space.
-Our minds tell our bodies what to do and they need to work together.
+Our minds tell our bodies what to do and they need to work together synergistically.
 In order to relax during labor and childbirth we need to put our busy minds to rest, trust in ourselves, trust the process, tap into our body’s ancient wisdom, and let go.
-Finding some quiet time to breathe, being present and focusing on your inner strength are great ways to prepare.
+Finding some quiet time to breathe, being present and focusing on our inner strength are great ways to prepare.
 Some books I recommend are Birthing From Within, Mind Over Labor and Ina May’s Guide to Childbirth.
 You can also try this little experiment and get a glimpse into what our minds can do!

 Breastfeeding & Lactation Support

 Although the breastfeeding process is instinctive, it can be challenging for a lot of mamas and seeking help early is important.
 La Leche League International is a wonderful place for mother-to-mother support groups.
 Support group leaders are volunteers who have breastfed their own babies and have been trained in basic breastfeeding management.
 Leaders do not generally do home visits, though they volunteer to answer phone calls.
 If you cannot get to a La Leche League meeting, private home or office visits with a Lactation Counselor or Consultant can be essential and may be covered by your health insurance.
 I was able to overcome breastfeeding challenges with the continued help and support of lactation professionals, which inspired me to become a certified Lactation Educator and Counselor.
 Breastfeeding can be such a rewarding experience and I am passionate about helping other women to achieve their breastfeeding goals.

 Postpartum Support & the Fourth Trimester

-New mothers need sleep and rest which is hard to come by with a newborn.
-They also need guidance, help, company and support from family and friends, especially in the first weeks after birth.
-It is important to make sure that people know their job is to help take care of the new mama and the house so she can tend to herr baby and not the other way around.
+New mothers need sleep and rest which can be challenging with a newborn.
+They also need guidance, help and support from family and friends, especially in the first weeks after birth.
+It is important to make sure that people know their job is to help take care of the new mama and the house so she can tend to her baby and not the other way around.
 Postpartum doulas can be of tremendous help offering education, companionship and non-judgmental support during the postpartum fourth trimester.
 She assists with newborn care, empowers mama so she can be confident taking care of her baby, eases the transition that comes with the addition of a baby to a family, meal preparation and light household tidying.
-She also offers information and support with infant feeding, helps with emotional and physical recovery from birth, infant soothing, and coping skills for new parents.
+She also offers information and support with infant feeding, helps with emotional and physical recovery from birth, infant soothing, and coping skills for parents.